What is a home equity loan and how does it work?

 Home equity loan pros and cons

-- Attractive interest rates: Compared to other forms of financing like a credit card or personal loan, home equity loans have lower rates.
-This is because home equity loans are a type of secured debt, meaning they’re backed by some sort of collateral (in this case, your house) — which makes them less risky for the lender to offer.
-Here’s more on secured versus unsecured debt.
+- Attractive interest rates: Compared to other forms of financing like a credit card or personal loan, home equity loans have lower interest rates.
+This is because home equity loans are a type of secured debt, meaning they’re backed by some sort of collateral (in this case, your house) — which makes them less risky for the lender, compared to unsecured debt, which isn’t backed by anything.

 - Fixed monthly payments: Home equity loans offer the stability of a fixed interest rate and a fixed monthly payment.
-This might make it easier for you to budget or save.
+This might make it easier for you to budget and pay each month.
 This also eliminates the possibility of getting hit with a higher payment with a variable-rate product, like a credit card or home equity line of credit (HELOC).

 - Home on the line: Your home is the collateral for a home equity loan, so if you can’t repay it, your lender could foreclose.

-- No flexibility: If you’re not sure how much money you need to borrow (you’re paying college tuition, say), a home equity loan might not be the best choice.
-That’s because home equity loans only offer a fixed lump sum, so you run the risk of borrowing too little.
+- No flexibility: If you’re not sure how much money you need to borrow (you’re planning a big remodeling project, say), a home equity loan might not be the best choice.
+Because home equity loans only offer a fixed lump sum, you run the risk of borrowing too little.
 On the flip side, you might borrow too much, which you’ll still need to repay with interest (though you might be able to settle the debt early, if that’s the case).

 HELOCs vs. home equity loans

 A home equity loan isn’t the only option for borrowing against your equity.
-You could alternatively obtain a home equity line of credit, or HELOC.
+One alternative is a home equity line of credit, or HELOC.
 While a HELOC is also secured by the equity in your home and has similar requirements, it operates differently from a home equity loan.